 “You have to go back and re-educate them,” he says.
 “Calm down.
 Don’t say things you are going to regret.
 If they disagree, it doesn’t mean they are wrong.
 Explain things to them again.”

-Dr. Sender offered some tips for parents of teens with a serious or chronic medical condition:
+Tips for parents of teens with a serious or chronic medical condition

 - Actively include the teen in meetings with doctors and health care providers managing his or her care.
 Make sure everyone addresses the teen directly and doesn’t treat him like a third party.